Joel and the Word of God

 The Best Years

-Today, totally restored, Joel and LaBreeska now share their marvelous testimony to the awesome healing and restoration power of God.
-They go all over the world singing and preaching the good news of Christ's gospel, and of His power to heal and overcome all adversity.
+Today, totally restored, Joel is now sharing his marvelous testimony to the awesome healing and restoration power of God.
 Since his healing some 18 years ago, Joel has written over 100 new gospel songs including, "I'd Like To Say It Again," by the Cathedrals, "When Jesus Says It's Enough," by the Gaither Vocal Band and "Two Out of Three," which was recorded by Charlie Daniels.
 They are frequent television guests and have appeared as regulars on the Gaither Homecoming videos.
 Their ministry of singing, preaching and recording continues with greater anointing than ever before.

 With the benefit of seasoning and greater faith, Joel has now turned his attention back to his first love – God's word.
 Bringing the word to the public through an amazing ministry of in person teachings, videos, tracts and books, Joel's teaching is becoming sought after by congregations of many backgrounds.